 Age: Died at 71 (1865-1936)

-Birthplace: Marlborough House, London, United Kingdomsee more on George V
+Birthplace: Eurasia, Marlborough House, United Kingdom, London, England, + moresee more on George V

 Hugo Maurice Julien Claus was a leading Belgian author who published under his own name as well as various pseudonyms.
 Claus' literary contributions spanned the genres of drama, the novel, and poetry; he also left a legacy as a painter and film director.
 He wrote primarily in Dutch, although he also wrote some poetry in English.
 His death by euthanasia, which is legal in Belgium, led to considerable controversy. ...more on Wikipedia